Where to get taco deals for National Taco Day

 It’s National Taco Day!

 During 2018, Americans ate more than 4.5 billion tacos, according to National Taco Day statistics.
-It’s estimated that to be 775 million pounds, or equal to the weight of two Empire State Buildings.
+That’s estimated to be 775 million pounds, or equal to the weight of two Empire State Buildings.

 Here’s where to find some great deals: